brianm/dwarf/README.md

-Dwarf is a very small Galaxy implementation which requires no installation on the appserver end.
+teDwarf is a very small Galaxy implementation which requires no installation on the appserver end.

     dwarf host add foo001.example.snv1
     dwarf host add foo002.example.snv1